Ascenso MX

-Ascenso MX, officially named as Ascenso BBVA MX for sponsorship reasons, was a professional association football league in Mexico and the second level of the Mexican football league system.

-Formerly named as Primera División A de México (1994–2009) and Liga de Ascenso de México (2009–2012).

-The season was divided into two short tournaments (Apertura and Clausura), the champions of each tournament were decided by a final phase (Liguilla).
+Ascenso MX, officially as Ascenso BBVA MX for sponsorship reasons, was a professional association football league in Mexico and the second level of the Mexican football league system.
+Formerly known as Primera División "A" de México (1994–2009) and Liga de Ascenso de México (2009–2012).
+The season was divided into two tournaments: Apertura (from July to December) and Clausura (from January to May).
+The champions of each tournament were decided by a final knockout phase, commonly known as Liguilla.

+The league was held 50 editions.
+The inaugural edition was the 1994–95 season, with Atlético Celaya crowned as the first champions.
+The final edition was the Clausura 2020 tournament, which was declared unfinished due to the COVID-19 pandemic.

-The clubs promoted to Liga MX (top division) were the winners of the Campeón de Ascenso, which was the division's super cup between the Apertura and Clausura champions.
-The bottom club was relegated to Liga Premier (third level division).
+The clubs promoted to Liga MX were the winners of the Campeón de Ascenso between the two champions of the season.
+The bottom club was relegated to Liga Premier.

-In 2012, the league rebranded its name and competition format as Ascenso MX, the major changes (clubs do not need a FMF certification to be promoted and that the competition no longer used group stages).
-The Ascenso MX was replaced by the Liga de Expansión MX on April 17, 2020.

-Sinaloa, León, Irapuato and Necaxa were the most successful clubs with 4 titles each, followed by Querétaro with 3 titles.
-In all, twenty-seven clubs have won the Ascenso MX at least once.
+Twenty-seven clubs won the title at least once.
+Dorados de Sinaloa, León, Irapuato and Necaxa were the most successful clubs with four titles each, Querétaro with three titles.

 History

+Primera División "A" de México (1994–2009)

-In 1994, the FMF upgraded the Segunda División de México to Primera División A de México to bring closer the level of play in the two divisions.
-The project was under the direction of José Antonio García Rodríguez, then president of the then top level Primera División.
-He envisioned the new division to be joined by the best teams of the Segunda División and include teams from the United States (Los Angeles Salsa and San Jose Black Hawks expressed a desire to join).
+In 1994, the FMF created the Primera División "A" as an intermediate league between the Primera División and Segunda División, to try to reduce the gap between the clubs in the top division and the lower divisions.
+The project was under the direction of José Antonio García Rodríguez, then president of the Primera División.
+He envisioned the new division to be joined by the best clubs of the Segunda División and include clubs from the United States, Los Angeles Salsa and San Jose Black Hawks expressed a desire to join.
 FIFA declined the integration but established a new league with the best Segunda División sides.
-The founding clubs of the inaugural 1994–95 season were: Acapulco, Atlético Celaya, Atlético San Francisco, Atlético Yucatán, Caimanes de Tabasco, Coras de Tepic, Gallos de Aguascalientes, Halcones de Querétaro, Inter Tijuana, Irapuato, Reboceros de La Piedad, Marte, Pachuca, San Luis, and Zacatepec.
-Cobras de Ciudad Juárez declined to participate due to financial problems.

-In 2006, the number of teams increased from 20 to 24, and geographically separated into two groups for preliminary competition (A and B).
+The inaugural season had fifteen founding clubs: Atlético Celaya, Atlético San Francisco, Atlético Yucatán, Caimanes de Tabasco, Gallos Blancos UAQ, Gallos de Aguascalientes, Guerreros de Acapulco, Irapuato, La Piedad, Marte, Pachuca, San Luis, Tepic, Tijuana Stars and Zacatepec.
+In 2006, the number of clubs increased from 20 to 24, and geographically separated into two groups (A and B).